RUSU Elections Rules

 - The Returning Officer (an NUS staff member)

-- The Deputy Returning Officer (RUSU Chief Executive)
+- The Deputy Returning Officer (RUSU Chief Executive or their deputy)

-- The Chair (RUSU President) or alternate Officer Trustee if they are standing for a position in the election
+- The Chair (RUSU President) or alternate Officer Trustee (who is not a candidate in the election)

-- Another RUSU Student Officer who wishes to be included in the committee and are not standing in the election
+- Another RUSU Officer Trustee who wishes to be included in the committee (and are not a candidate in the election).

 In the event that all Officer Trustees are standing in the election then the Elections Committee will be formed from the RUSU Student Trustees.